The Church and the Woman: A Priest's Secret

+The film was re-released with Edmund Finn credited as the author of the original novel.

 The Church and the Nun

 Pugliese and his Brisbane exhibitors sued a company for exhibiting a film under the title of The Church and the Nun.
 The court ruled in their favour, deciding that the other film had to make clear in advertising it was a different movie from The Church and the Woman.

 Ernest Higgins

 The cinematographer of the film, Ernest Higgins, sued Pugliese for unpaid wages of almost £700, mostly for work on this film, and the jury found in his favour.

 Reception

 Despite its legal troubles, the film was a popular success at the box office.